 - Defines non-compete clauses broadly to include any contractual term between an employer and a worker "that prevents the worker from seeking or accepting employment with a person, or operating a business, after the conclusion of the worker's employment with the employer."

 - Treats all workers the same and specifically does not distinguish between low-wage and highly compensated employees or contain exceptions for employees with access to trade secrets or other competitively sensitive information.

 - Applies not just to employees but to all types of workers, including independent contractors, externs, interns, volunteers, apprentices, and sole proprietors who provide a service to a client or customer.

 The FTC's commentary to the Proposed Rule indicates that other types of agreements may be considered "de facto non-competes," and thus would be prohibited, if they have "the effect of prohibiting [a] worker from seeking or accepting work with a person or operating a business after the conclusion of the worker's employment with the employer."

 The Proposed Rule would require employers to rescind any non-competes entered into prior to the rule's effective date by providing notice via individualized communication to any workers already subject to non-compete restrictions.
 The Proposed Rule contains model notice language and provides for a safe harbor for employers that provide notice of rescission in accordance with the model.

 A 60-day public comment period on the Proposed Rule will end March 10.
 Following the public comment period, it is expected that the FTC will publish a final rule which would take effect 180 days after publication.
 Legal challenges are expected once a final rule is published, particularly if the final rule significantly resembles the Proposed Rule.

 Johnson & Bell’s Employment group continues to monitor this development.
-If you have any questions about this issue, please contact Christopher J. Carlos, Caroline K. Vickrey or Michael R. Sherer.
+If you have any questions about this issue, please contact Christopher J. Carlos or Caroline K. Vickrey.